Klaus-in-Tech/snake-game/README.md

-Certainly, here is a sample README.md for a Snake game built in Python using Pygame:

 # Snake Game in Pygame

 This is a simple Snake game built using Pygame library in Python.
-The game involves controlling a snake to eat food while avoiding obstacles, and trying to score as many points as possible.
+The game involves controlling a snake to eat food, and trying to score as many points as possible.

 ## Installation